pyserial/pyserial/documentation/pyserial_api.rst

       cache is updated depends entirely on the server.
 The server itself may implement a polling at a certain rate and quick changes may be invisible.
     - The network layer also has buffers.
-This means that :meth:`flush`, :meth:`flushInput` and :meth:`flushOutput` may work with additional delay.
-      Likewise :meth:`inWaiting` returns the size of the data arrived at the object internal buffer and excludes any bytes in the network buffers or any server side buffer.
+This means that :meth:`flush`, :meth:`reset_input_buffer` and :meth:`reset_output_buffer` may work with additional delay.
+Likewise :attr:`in_waiting` returns the size of the data arrived at the object internal buffer and excludes any bytes in the network buffers or any server side buffer.
     - Closing and immediately reopening the same port may fail due to time needed by the server to get ready again.